kayqueue/implementing-a-rainbow-table/readme.txt

 # the above example will be in a loop until EITHER 5 reductions have been performed
 # OR the new_password_to_be_processed has already been processed, whichever comes first

-# According to the assignment specifications, there will be a total of 5 reductions (1 + 4 repeats)